alkhairtechnology/rayhana/README.md

 ## License

-The Takwim source code is distributed under the [AGPLv3 License]
+The Takwim source code is distributed under the <a href="https://www.gnu.org/licenses/agpl-3.0.html">AGPLv3 License</a>